 - Cut rods to required lengths, using metal shears, hacksaws, bar cutters, or acetylene torches.

-Iron and Rebar Workers with little to no experience tend to make between $27760 and $34320 while the more experienced ones make over $71030 per year.
+Reinforcing Iron and Rebar Workers with little to no experience tend to make between $32590 and $37600 while the more experienced ones can earn over $67760 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Iron and Rebar Worker is to move to a higher paying state like NY.
-Right now, the highest paying states for Iron and Rebar Workers are NY, NJ, IL, MA and IN.
+One of the easiest ways to increase your salary as a Reinforcing Iron and Rebar Worker is to move to a higher paying state like IL.
+Right now, the highest paying states for Reinforcing Iron and Rebar Workers are IL, OR, NJ, NY and WA.

-3 other factors that can increase your salary as An Iron and Rebar Worker is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Reinforcing Iron and Rebar Worker is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Iron and Rebar Workers what degree they had when they got the job and most of them said they had a No degree followed by High School Diploma.
+We asked other Reinforcing Iron and Rebar Workers what degree they had when they got the job and most of them said they had less than a High School Diploma followed by a High School Diploma.

 Pros and Cons